 1. Past simple chart

-Past simple tense chart in English
+The past simple tense in English

 The past simple chart above provides a clear overview of how to use the past simple tense in English.
 It outlines the structure and forms for regular and irregular verbs to help you understand the differences in conjugation.
 The chart includes examples for affirmative sentences, negative sentences, and questions in the past simple tense.